Mixed technichs, Hervé BERNARD

 “This planet is not terra firma.
 It is a delicate flower and it must be cared for.
 It’s lonely.
 It’s small.
 It’s isolated, and there is no resupply.
 And we are mistreating it.
 Clearly, the highest loyalty we should have is not to our own country or our own religion or our hometown or even to ourselves.
 It should be to, number two, the family of man, and number one, the planet at large.
 This is our home, and this is all we’ve got.”
 Scott Carpenter, Mecury 7 astronaut, speech at Millersville University, Pennslyvania.
 15 October 1992.

-With this work about Earth’s future, started in 1993, and made of classical photographs and illustrations build around Earth shot from satellite, I try to arrange the images to show what interaction we have with our dwelling and which of two directions it can take.
+With this work about Earth’s future and more precisly about the relationsheep between water and landscape.
+Started in 1993, made of classical photographs and illustrations build around Earth shot from satellite, I try to arrange the images to show what interaction we have with our dwelling and which of two directions it can take.
 I made it to make us aware without arousing a feeling of despair and frustration which could generate only inactiveness.
 In this sense, I alternate between “alarm” stills and shots showing a positive issue to the task that is ours in this young 21st century : taking care of our house-earth.

 I will never forget the first time I saw pictures of Earth shot from a satellite (end of the sixties).
 It was in “Paris-Match” magazine.
 Immediately, probably like many, I was surprised by its beauty, and it gave birth to a feeling of fragility, not well defined at the beginning, but which grew stronger when I saw on TV the images from Apollo.
 Or perhaps I saw them first on TV and then afterward in the magazine.
 No matter, in my memory, these two moments are combined in one : the discovery.
 Then, there was “2001, a space Odyssey” by Stanley Kubrick...